thrackle-io/forte-rules-engine-v1/README.md

 [version-image]: https://img.shields.io/badge/Version-2.2.1-brightgreen?style=for-the-badge&logo=appveyor
 [version-url]: https://github.com/thrackle-io/forte-rules-engine

-There are two ways most projects may utilize the protocol.
-1.

 ## Installation

 To install the package, run the following command in the root of your project: